cloud-native-principles/cloud-native-principles/README.md

 **How are** [**cloud native**](cloud-native-principles.md) **systems loosely coupled?**

 Cloud native systems have a clear separation between their processes \[2\].
 They utilize the Unix philosphy of doing one thing and doing it well.
-These [microservices](cloud-native-microservice-principles.md) usually use a technology like containers and aim for one process per container \[3\].
+These microservices usually use a technology like containers and aim for one process per container \[3\].
+As such, cloud native applications should have all of their dependencies packaged with them during the build phase and leveraged during deployment \[4\].

 **How is** [**immutable infrastructure**](cloud-native-immutable-infrastructure-principles.md) **provisioned?**